D-segment

 The D-segment is the 4th category of the European segments for passenger cars, and is described as "large cars".

 It is equivalent to the Euro NCAP "large family car" size class, and the present-day definition of the mid-size car category used in North America.
 Compact executive cars are part of the D-segment size category.

-D-segment sales represent approx. 7% of the market in 2010s.
+D-segment sales represented about 7% of the market in the 2010s.

 Characteristics

 Most D-segment cars are sedans/saloons or wagons/estates but hatchbacks, and coupes have been common.

 Pricing and specification of D-segment cars can vary greatly, from basic low-cost transport to more luxurious and expensive models.
+As of 2021 the typical D-segment category size ranges from about 4.6 to 4.8 m.

 Current models

-In 2020 the fifteen highest selling D-segment cars in Europe were the BMW 3 Series, Volkswagen Passat, Tesla Model 3, Mercedes-Benz C-Class, Audi A4/S4/RS4, Škoda Superb, Volvo S60/V60, Peugeot 508, Audi A5/S5/RS5, Ford Mondeo, Opel/Vauxhall Insignia, BMW 4 Series, Volkswagen Arteon, Toyota Camry and Polestar 2.
+D-segment cars in Europe are the Alfa Romeo Giulia (2015), BMW 3 Series, Mercedes-Benz C-Class, Audi A4/S4/RS4, Mazda6, Škoda Superb, Volvo S60/V60, Jaguar XE, Citroën C5, Peugeot 508, Audi A5/S5/RS5, BMW 4 Series, Volkswagen Arteon, Honda Accord, Toyota Camry and Polestar 2.